 and sinless living.
 Contrary to

-creates a state of unworthiness
+thinking actually creates a state

-that violates the principles of
+the principles of the Lord's

-judgment upon the participants
+Table, bringing judgment upon the

-instead of blessing.
+participants instead of blessing.

 Christ's prayer in John chapter 17 is a powerful revelation of the yet future salvation purchased at the cross.
 We should meditate on His words until we fully understand the revolutionary truths they contain.
 It provides a preview of New Covenant salvation and the "new and living way" that started after the cross.
 A vast majority of the traditional teaching and evangelism in the institutional church does not agree with Christ's words found in this prayer.